oleksii-polovyi/docker-express-next/README.md

-# express-next
+# docker-express-next

-A sample Express-Next app deployed to Heroku with Docker.
+A sample docker-express-next app deployed to Heroku.